GSS111/azureinterviewquestions/README.md

 Blue-green deployments, canary deployments, offline package drop, multi-tenant deployments, rolling deployents, isolated deployments.

 10. What are the benefits and drawbacks of cloud computing?

-Benefits are increased enterprise agility, elastic capacity, often overseen is that cloud providers have datacentres which have lower carbon footprint so this may be particularly attractive for companies with a CSR (Corporate Social Responsibility) of reducing emissions.
+Benefits are increased enterprise agility, elastic capacity, also often overseen is that cloud providers have datacentres which have lower carbon footprint so this may be particularly attractive for companies with a CSR (Corporate Social Responsibility) of reducing emissions.

 Cloud providers also have compliance certifications to ensure use by any industry, which are often expensive and difficult to achieve for enterprises.
-Cloud providers also cut out the cost of hardware, thereby moving to an OPEX model, which is more flexible.
+Cloud providers also enable enterprises to cut out the cost of hardware, thereby moving to an OPEX model, which is more flexible.
+This change in finance management does have process implications, however.

 By default, applications built on the cloud are easily available in multiple regions, which used to be difficult to achieve.